Masterton

 Masterton (Whakaoriori) is a large town in the Greater Wellington Region of New Zealand that operates as the seat of the Masterton District (a territorial authority or local-government district).
-It is the largest town in the Wairarapa, a region separated from Wellington by the Rimutaka ranges.
-It stands on the Waipoua stream between the Ruamahunga and Waingawa Rivers - 100 kilometres north-east of Wellington and 39.4 kilometres south of Eketahuna.
+It is the largest town in the Wairarapa, a region separated from Wellington by the Remutaka ranges.
+It stands on the Waipoua stream between the Ruamāhunga and Waingawa Rivers – 100 kilometres north-east of Wellington and 40 kilometres south of Eketāhuna.